How to Download & Install Linux (Ubuntu) in Windows PC

 We will be using Ubuntu for our learning purpose as it's easy for a beginner to understand.

-Let's look the below Linux installation guide which has various methods we can use to install Ubuntu.
+Let's look the below Linux installation guide which has various methods we can use to Download Linux(Ubuntu) and install it.

 This is one of the easiest methods of installing Ubuntu or any distribution on your computer.
 Follow the steps to install Ubuntu from USB.

 Step 1) Download the .iso or the OS files on your computer from this link.